 After leaving Tottenham, Lennon spent time at fellow established Premier League clubs Everton and Burnley, but only showed rare glimpses of what he made his name for at Spurs.

-In 2020, he moved to his first team outside of England, signing for Turkish SuperLig club Kayserispor on a free contract.
-Still only 33, it will be his 17th season of professional soccer and 16th in the top flight.
+In 2020, he moved to his first team outside of England, signing for Turkish SuperLig club Kayserispor on a free contract, then rejoined Burnley a year later.

 Jose Baxter - Everton (16 years 191 days)